odkr/pandoc-zotxt.lua/README.rst

 I started to write ``pandoc-zotxt.lua`` because I had hoped that I could write a faster replacement for ``pandoc-zotxt``.
-Unfortunately, Pandoc_ does *not* support LuaSocket_ (a library for, among other things, retrieving data via a network) and only provides a blocking method to fetch data from networks itself.
+Unfortunately, Pandoc_ does *not* support LuaSocket_ (a library for retrieving data via a network) and only provides a blocking method to fetch data from a network itself.
 So, there is no way to retrieve data for multiple citation items concurrently.
 As a consequence, ``pandoc-zotxt.lua`` is about as fast as ``pandoc-zotxt``.

 +------------------------------------+---------------------------------------+
 | ``pandoc-zotxt.lua``               | ``pandoc-zotxt``                      |